trevorsaudi/trevorsaudi.github.io/content/posts/2023-08-06_red_team04/index.md

 - `pfnAPC`: This is a pointer to the function that you want to be executed asynchronously.
 This function will be invoked when the thread is in a `state where it can process APCs` (also known as an `alertable state`).

-- `hThread`: This is a `handle` to the thread that you want to queue the APC to.
+- `hThread`: This is a `handle` to the thread to which you want to queue the APC.
 A handle can be thought of as a unique identifier used to interact with a resource, in our case this will be a specific thread.

 - `dwData`: This is the data that you want to `pass to the APC function`.
 It's a single number (an integer, technically a `ULONG_PTR`) that can be used for whatever you want.
 It is up to you to decide what you want for this value (error code, status code, commands)